“The police have no duty to protect you”

 Duration: 0:25

-Erich Pratt of Gun Owners of America highlights the Supreme Court's ruling that police have no legal duty to protect individuals, emphasizing that citizens are their own primary line of defense.
-The organization is actively pursuing the expansion of nationwide carry rights, citing a successful lawsuit against New York that improved firearm carry permissions.
+Erich Pratt, Senior Vice President of Gun Owners of America, asserts that the Supreme Court has ruled police have no legal duty to protect individuals, emphasizing citizens are their own first defenders.
+GOA is actively working to expand carry rights nationwide, citing a successful lawsuit against New York that permits firearm carry.

 Quick Summary

-The Supreme Court has ruled that police have no legal duty to protect individual citizens, making citizens their own first line of defense.
-Gun Owners of America advocates for expanded nationwide carry rights, citing legal victories like one against New York.
+The Supreme Court has ruled that police have no legal duty to protect individual citizens, making individuals their own first line of defense.
+Gun Owners of America is actively working to expand nationwide carry rights, citing legal victories like a successful lawsuit against New York.

 Chapters